 When life at home gets crazy, a girls’ getaway is the cure!
 And what’s better than a cruise, where all the planning, cooking and cleaning is done for you?

-My husband knew I needed a break and sent me on a fabulous girls’ getaway cruise with a dear friend.
+My husband knows this and sent me on a fabulous girls’ getaway cruise with a dear friend.
 You know the kind of friend who you can spill your guts to uncensored, knowing you’ll be loved 100% no matter what you say?

 She had a really tough year, too, and her hubby is awesome like mine.
 So, he agreed to our getaway and a cruise for two was planned and booked in record time!

 We chose Royal Caribbean’s Enchantment of the Seas 4 night cruise to the Bahamas.
 The departure port, Port Canaveral (Orlando) is a one-day drive from home, so cost effective.
 And four nights allowed us enough time to truly unwind — any shorter and we definitely wouldn’t have been ready to go home!
 But, it was long enough to miss the hubby and kids, at least a little bit.

 Why Enchantment of the Seas